Need an EPC in Hoddesdon?

 More Info

-A recently available article in the Telegraph taken from information on the register discovered that around 250,000 investors are yet to comply with the new rules.
-The article is available here.
+A recently available article in the Telegraph taken from information on the register found out that around 250,000 landlords are yet to comply with the new rules.
+The information is available here.
 Make sure you are not one of those.
 Over time, we expect a lot more Councils to get up to speed with enforcements.

 These rules, however, are not meant to be onerous.
 The initial step to take is to get an EPC lodged on the register and should it be below an E, to demonstrate you are taking or have taken steps to get to an E. Even if it doesn’t attain an E, there are specific exemptions that you may then be able to apply for.
 We can provide expect guidance on all aspects of MEES.